Title: A Warrior’s Path

 Warnings: Minor Character Death, No Beta

-Summary: Fate calls forth a warrior from the past to protect Magic.
+Summary: Fate calls forth a warrior from the past to protect Magic and the soul of Harry Potter.

 October 31, 1981